 It is not important for a script file to have an extension of .sh.
 Linux is not Windows, because the first line of code called ‘shebang‘ in the file will be enough to ensure it as a script file for the programs.
 It’s a common convention to use a .sh extension for shell scripts but it’s not a useful convention.
 Putting the extension for the advantage of noticing the file as a script is not much and it will also lose the flexibility.

 Just like other coded files created in the simple text editor, this can be done the same.
 All you need to know is the commands and syntax for the language to create one.
 However, the most important thing for the bash shell script file is that it starts with a shebang that is shown below:

-This will be added on the first line of code to make a bash script executable.
+This will be added to the first line of code to make a bash script executable.
 You can also check the location of bash interpreter by the following command: